sublee/subl.ee/resume.md

 :   Design and develop NSML which is a cloud ML research platform for
     large-scale models.

-    Develop an inference API and a checkpoint preprocessing tools for [HyperCLOVA][], which is a Korean variant of 82B GPT-3.

     Lead a software engineering team including 10+ engineers.

+    Developed an inference API and a checkpoint preprocessing tools for [HyperCLOVA][], which is a Korean variant of 82B GPT-3.

 [clova]: https://clova.ai/
 [naver]: https://navercorp.com/en